Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Also read: When is the best time to visit the UK?

 Origins in Edinburgh

-You can even visit The Elephant House Cafe in which the author wrote much of the first books.
+You can even visit The Elephant House Cafe where the author wrote much of the first books.

 You can also book a Harry Potter walking tour of Edinburgh.

 Other than Edinburgh, another not-to-miss Harry Potter location in Scotland is the Glenfinnan Viaduct in Lochaber, which is more recognisable as the Victorian Railway Bridge which the Hogwarts Express travels over on its way to Hogwarts.

 Check out even more Harry Potter filming locations in Scotland here.

 Enjoyed this post?
 Pin it for later: